RemitzSoftware/FEInterview/README.md

     * Total customers
     * Total sales
     * Total returns
-* Alternate coloring on rows, for better visibilty
+* Alternate background color on rows, for better visibilty

-* Update the report to:
+### Part 2
+Let's update the report so that you can click into a more detailed view.

 * Make client name "clickable" that will take you to a detailed view

+### Part 3
-* Create a new view that retrieves the detailed data from a specific client:
+Create a new view that retrieves the detailed data from a specific client.

 * Make an "API call" to `GET#/reports/clients/{client ID}`
     * Just use a single random item from the mock data in `data.json`
     * Bonus: match the client ID in `data.json`
 * Show MTD (month to date) numbers for:
     * Customers
     * Sales
     * Returns
 * Show YTD (year to date) numbers for:
     * Customers
     * Sales
     * Returns
 * Using Chart.js library (https://www.chartjs.org/docs/latest/samples/line/line.html), create line graphs for:
     * Customer history
     * Sales history
     * Returns history